kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 Use the `LastHeartbeatTime` with great caution - frequent changes to this field can cause a large fan-out effect for some resources.

-Conditions should be added to explicitly convey properties that users and components care about rather than requiring those properties to be inferred from other observations.
-Once defined, the meaning of a Condition can not be changed arbitrarily - it becomes part of the API, and has the same backwards- and forwards-compatibility concerns of any other part of the API.

 Condition status values may be `True`, `False`, or `Unknown`.
 The absence of a condition should be interpreted the same as `Unknown`.
 How controllers handle `Unknown` depends on the Condition in question.

-Condition types should indicate state in the "abnormal-true" polarity.
-For example, if the condition indicates when a policy is invalid, the "is valid" case is probably the norm, so the condition should be called "Invalid".

 The thinking around conditions has evolved over time, so there are several non-normative examples in wide use.